hisptz/dhis2-mediator/README.md

    <li>The <strong>ALLOWED_RESOURCES</strong> is the list of all the resources that are allowed for reading, updating and creating.
 These are specified in the same way using the double quotes.

   This could be specified as ALLOWED_RESOURCES = [ "trackedEntityInstances", "events"]</li>

+  <li>The <strong>CACHE_TTL</strong> is the number of milliseconds cached data can be stored.
+The caching mechanism is applied the resources specified as READONLY_RESOURCES only, since they are the ones subjected to less changes.
+It should be noted that the cache can be cleared using DELETE HTTP request to ${host}/api/cache.

+  This could be specified as CACHE_TTL = 3600</li>

+   <li>The <strong>NUMBER_OF_REQUESTS_PER_MINUTE</strong> is the number that specifies the request a client can make to a resource per minute.
+This is to be used as a strategy against DDOS attacks.
+If not specified, the mediator considers 100 requests per minute.

+  This could be specified as NUMBER_OF_REQUESTS_PER_MINUTE = 100</li>
 </ul>

 #### 3.2.2 Docker compose configurations